 Assault & Threat Crimes Lawyer Trenton, NJ

-Criminal Defense Attorney Tenaciously Advocates for Clients Accused of Assault and Threat Offenses in Mercer County, Monmouth County, Middlesex County, and Burlington County, NJ
+Criminal Defense Attorney Tenaciously Advocates for Clients Accused of Assault and Threat Offenses in Mercer County, Monmouth County, and Middlesex County, NJ

 If you have been accused of an assault or threat crime in Hamilton or anywhere else in New Jersey, you may be surprised by the severe repercussions that conviction could carry.
 At the Law Offices of Lauren E. Scardella, I am a Trenton assault & threat crimes lawyer who handles all types of assault and threat crime cases, whether the charge stems from a domestic dispute, a bar fight, or an otherwise harmless argument or misunderstanding.
 Because many NJ threat crimes do not actually require an allegation that the victim was physically injured, threat charges often originate from a misunderstanding.
 Assault and threat crimes are considered violent crimes in New Jersey and therefore carry potentially harsh punishments that must be taken seriously.
 If you face assault or threat crime charges in New Jersey, you need competent legal advice.